Igor Gomes (footballer, born 1999)

 Igor Silveira Gomes (born 17 March 1999) is a Brazilian professional footballer who plays as a midfielder for Atlético Mineiro.

 Club career

 São Paulo

 Born in São José do Rio Preto, Gomes played youth football for América-SP and Tanabi, before joining São Paulo FC's academy at the age of 14.
 In 2018, he took part in the Copa do Brasil Sub-20-winning campaign.
 On 11 September 2018, his contract was extended until 31 March 2023.

 On 26 September 2018, Gomes was promoted to the first team, making his debut as a professional on the following 26 November, as a second-half substitute for Felipe Araruna in a 0–0 draw to Sport in the national league.
 On 24 March 2019, he scored his first two goals in a 2–1 win over Ituano in the state league.

 Atlético Mineiro

 On 6 January 2023, Gomes joined Atlético Mineiro on a free transfer and a four-year contract.
+On 3 May, he scored a brace in a 2–0 win over Alianza Lima, his first goals for Atlético, in the third round of the Copa Libertadores group stage at the Arena Independência.